-6 Feature Guidance Interface
+4 Feature Guidance Interface

 In order to speed up learning, the system allows the user to provide additional knowledge in the form of feature guidance, although the user can easily skip this part of the UIL process if desired.
 The interface presents to the user a view of the portion of the ontology that is relevant to the current learning task.
 For example, in our email-related tasks this includes the class of EmailMessage along with other related objects like Project, Sender, ToRecipient, CCRecipient etc. The user is allowed to navigate through the ontology in order to select attributes that are believed to be useful for solving the task.
 For example, the user might indicate as important the set of recipient email addresses, the subject text, or the body text.
 Furthermore, in addition to being able to indicate that certain fields are important, the user can answer questions specific to each field that further specialize the advice.
 For example, when the user navigates to the body text attribute they will have the option of entering any number of keywords that they believe will be useful as features.
-Figure 3 shows an example of this, where the user has highlighted in the left panel a number of attributes, and in the right panel entered more specific information about the attributes.